Apex Best Practice: Should You Use Multiple Try-Catch Blocks in One Method?

 🟡 Alternative: One Try-Catch with Internal Conditions

-If your operations belong to a single logical unit and need to succeed or fail together, use one try-catch block and handle different paths with if
+If your operations belong to a single logical unit and need to succeed or fail together, use one try-catch block and handle different paths with if conditions.

 This improves code readability and avoids unnecessary exception nesting.